STEAM by Design

 Areas Explored in STEAM by Design

-2. 3D Design and Printing will involve using Tinkercad to effectively create projects that successfully print on the FlashForge Adventure or Sindoh 3DWox printers.
+2. 3D Design and Printing will involve using Tinkercad to create projects that successfully print on the FlashForge Adventure or Sindoh 3DWox printers.
 Students can use OnShape CAD software as determined by their project needs.

 5. Virtual and Augmented Reality uses CoSpaces.io and Meta Quest headsets.